DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 ### Required Orientation / Training
 * Students must complete the SoAD Fab Lab Orientation before using the lab space for the first time.
-This can be done online online or in person on a walk-in basis
+This can be done online on Canvas or in-person on a walk-in basis
-   * Students without a Lab Sticker must also receive shop training
+   * Students without a Lab Sticker must also receive in-person shop training

 * Students must complete the Laser Cutting Training.
 This can be done in a _group training_ pre-organized by a faculty member or in an _individual training_ during a student's first appointment